sirkapil/nehu/pages/birthday.md

 Go out with your friends, have lots of fun nd masti and Eat lots of cake🍰 and chocolates 🍫 without caring about food poisoning and your diet.

-A party with delicious pizza and coke gonna be worthwhile from my side.😋
+A treat with delicious pizza and coke gonna be worthwhile from my side.😋

 ![pizza](../uploads/user/pizza.jpg)